Different Approaches to Software System Integration

 Enterprise application integration

-Enterprise application integration is the process of linking together different applications within a business in order to share data and information.
+Among other system integration types, we shouldn’t omit enterprise application integration.
+It is the process of linking together different applications within a business in order to share data and information.
 This can be done through a variety of means, such as software that allows different applications to communicate with each other, or by physically connecting different computer systems.
 The goal of enterprise application integration is to make it easier for businesses to organize data sharing between different departments and systems, in order to improve efficiency and collaboration.

 An example of enterprise application integration is the process of integrating an organization’s CRM system with its accounting system.
-This can allow data to flow between the two systems automatically, making it faster and more comfortable for employees to access information and work with data from both systems.
+This software system integration can allow data to flow between the two systems automatically, making it faster and more comfortable for employees to access information and work with data from both systems.

 Below you can see some software products pairs, which play well within an enterprise application integration solution: